 5. What role does technology play in modern training aids?

-High-tech options like the HackMotion wrist sensor provide instant feedback on wrist movement during swings, giving players insights into their form that traditional methods can’t offer.
+High-tech options like the HackMotion wrist sensor give instant feedback on wrist movement during the swing, offering insight into your form that traditional methods cannot.